jgoerzen/lorapipe/doc/lorapipe.1.md

    sending small packets.
 In my testing, with 100-byte packets, a txwait of 50 was generally sufficient.

+**--txslot** TIME**
+:  The maximum of time in milliseconds for one end of the conversation to continue transmitting without switching to receive mode.
+This is useful for protocols such as TCP that expect periodic ACKs and get perturbed when they are not delivered in a timely manner.
+If **--txslot** is given, then after the given number of milliseconds have elapsed, the next packet transmitted will signal to the other end that it should take a turn.
+If the transmitter has more data to send, it is sent with a special flag of 2 to request the other end to immediately send back a frame - data if it has some, or a "I don't have anything, continue" frame otherwise.
+After transmitting flag 2, it will wait up to **txwait** seconds for the first packet from the other end before continuing to transmit.

 **--maxpacketsize** *BYTES*
 :  The maximum frame size, in the range of 10 - 250.
 The actual frame transmitted over the air will be one byte larger due to